juji-io/datalevin/math-bench/README.md

 The data was originally from [Mathematics Genealogy Project](https://genealogy.math.ndsu.nodak.edu/), scraped by [this project](https://github.com/j2kun/math-genealogy-scraper).
-We directly use their `data.json` result file, scraped on 2019/6/17.
+We directly use their `data.json` result file  (90MiB, gzipped to 18MiB), scraped on 2019/6/17.

-The data consist of 256769 Ph.D. dissertations titles, student names, advisor names, years, schools, subjects, and other meta information.
+The data consist of 256769 mathematics thesis titles, student names, advisor names, years, schools, subjects, and other meta information.

 ## Run benchmarks